Officer Cadet School, Portsea: History

 The Officer Cadet School, Portsea began training officers for the Australian Army in January 1952.
-During its 33 years of operation, 3,544 cadets graduated, including 2,826 Australian Regular Army, 30 RAAF and 688 foreign students from the School until it closed in 1985.
+During its 33 years of operation, 3,544 cadets graduated, consisting of 2,826 Australian Regular Army, 30 RAAF and 688 foreign students from the School, until it closed in 1985.
 Between 1952 and 1985, OCS Portsea trained 40 percent of the new officers commissioned into the Regular Army, compared with Duntroon's 28 percent.
 The remaining officers were provided by the Officer Training Wing of the Women's Royal Australian Army Corps School at George's Heights, Sydney, and the Officer Training Unit, Scheyville.

 The school was set up amidst the backdrop of the post-war period, when commitments to Korea and Japan and to the national service scheme required an increase in the number of junior officers in the Army.
 The four-year course at the Royal Military College, Duntroon was not flexible enough to enable this increase in junior officers, so the decision was made to establish the Officer Cadet School at Portsea.
-Unlike Duntroon OCS did not provide a degree course and trained would be junior officers over a shorter course; initially this was a six-month course, but later it became one year.
+Unlike Duntroon, OCS did not provide a degree course, instead it trained prospective junior officers over a shorter course; initially lasting for six months and later extended to around one year- approximately 44 weeks.

-The course later ran for 44 weeks.
 Entry criteria differed to Duntroon, with broader age ranges and lower educational requirements; consequently a high proportion of Portsea's officer cadets were serving soldiers deemed suitable for commissioning.
 A significant number of OCS cadets were direct entry civilians.
 Additionally, OCS trained servicemen from other nations including the Philippines, South Vietnam, Cambodia, Brunei, Malaysia, Singapore, Papua New Guinea, Kenya, Uganda, Fiji and New Zealand and those graduated were commissioned into their respective services.
 A number of graduates were also RAAF personnel.

 Following the Vietnam War, the national service scheme ended and the OTU Scheyville was closed in 1973.
 In the mid-1970s, a review of military training establishments in Australia occurred.
 As a result, a decision created a tri-service military academy offering tertiary education to officer trainees of all three services (Army, Air Force and Navy).
 This academy became known as the Australian Defence Force Academy (ADFA).
 Due to the formation of ADFA, the Royal Military College, Duntroon stopped providing degrees to its graduates and reduced its course from four years to eighteen months.
 This essentially meant that Duntroon and OCS would be providing the same training and the decision was made to close Portsea in 1985, as RMC Duntroon would commence the eighteen-month course in 1986.

 The final OCS graduating class was the class of December 1985, which included female cadets for the first time following the closure of the Women's Officer Training Wing at Georges Heights (Sydney) in December 1984.
 RMC Duntroon then became the sole officer commissioning establishment for General Service Officers in the Australian Regular Army.
 In December 1986, the final Portsea intake, who had been transferred to Duntroon, graduated.